kosmikgirl/lit-scaffold-sass/docs/state-management.md

 ## Retrieving state from store

-A class needs to be connected to the store in order to be able to listen to state changes.
-This can be done as follows:
+Components need to be connected to the store in order to be able to listen to state changes.
+This can be achieved as follows:

 ```typescript
 class SomeClass extends connect(store)(LitElement) {
   @state()
   private state = '';